amkim3/f22proj/Assignment.md

 **CalendarManager** requirements

-- Written in Java with the main function in edu.cs300.CalendarManager.java
+- Written in Java with the main function in `edu.cs300.CalendarManager.java`
-- Read employee information from employees.csv in java root directory (hardcode the name-"employees.csv" with no path)
+- Read employee information from `employees.csv` in java root directory (hardcode the name-`employees.csv` with no path)
 - Read contents of each employee's calendar file in the root directory (see sample files)
-  - Comma delimited record format employee\_id,calendar\_filename,employee name
+  - Comma delimited record format: `employee\_id,calendar\_filename,employee name`
-  - When calendarManager exits, backup the contents of each employee's calendar file to the calendar filename+".bak".
+  - When ***CalendarManager*** exits, backup the contents of each employee's calendar file to the calendar filename+".bak".
 Contents should be sorted in event start order.
 Overwrite any previous backup file

 - All employees that receive meeting requests messages will have a record in employees.csv.
-The calendar file (via the name in the employees.csv) will exist but may be empty
+The calendar file (via the name in the `employees.csv`) will exist but may be empty
 - Requests for one employee should process concurrently with the requests from other employees and should write the backup files concurrently
-- Add appropriate synchronization
-- A single thread should be used to call MessageJNI.writeMtgReqResponse methods to send messages back to the request\_mtgs (see OutputQueueProcessor)
+- A single thread should be used to call `MessageJNI.writeMtgReqResponse` methods to send messages back to the ***request\_mtgs*** (see OutputQueueProcessor class in `CalendarManager.java`)
-- A single thread should be used to retrieve messages using the MessageJNI._readMeetingRequest_ (see InputQueueProcessor)
+- A single thread should be used to retrieve messages using the MessageJNI._readMeetingRequest_ (see InputQueueProcessor class in `CalendarManager.java`)

 **Sample data files:**